Iryn02/Exjobb/Exjobb/docs/README.md

 # tfvulnerability.
 Terraform vulnerability scanner and infrastructure environment setup

-Author: Ida Rynger Johnny Norrman <ida.rynger@gmail.com>
+Author: Ida Rynger Johnny Norrman <ida.rynger@gmail.com> <johnny.norrman@hotmail.com>

 Copyright: © 2026, Ida Rynger Johnny Norrman.

-Date: 2026-04-27
+Date: 2026-01-19

 Version: 0.1.0

 ## PURPOSE
+This tool scans Terraform configurations for security vulnerabilities and automates the setup and deployment of infrastructure environments using Terraform and Kubernetes.
+It is a tool for analysing the possibilities for lateral movement between Kubernetes clusters based on known and published vulnerabilties on https://kubenomicon.com/

 ## INSTALLATION